Nov 22, 2024

 Do You Own Your Own Likeness?
 Miley Cyrus Sued for Posting Photo of Herself Without Permission

-Miley Cyrus performs live in 2022.
+Miley Cyrus performing on stage with a microphone.
 Photo Source: (Mauricio Santana/Getty Images)

 After posting a photo of herself on Instagram, actress and musician Miley Cyrus was sued by the paparazzo who took the picture.
 Just one month later, the parties reached a settlement.
 Although the case quickly settled, the allegations raise an interesting legal issue: How much do you actually own your own likeness?